derekr/jshint.chocmixin/README.md

 # JSHint Mixin For Chocolat

 Adds basic support for JSHinting your javascript files.
 It's currently under development – all bug reports are welcome.
-Chocoalt currently has JSHinting support built in in the form of inline validation.
+Chocolat currently has JSHinting support built in in the form of inline validation.
 This mixin offers a way to get a list of all errors for the current document.

 ## Requirements